rw178/assignment/README.md

-* the `ApplicationTester` class that reads a CSV file (using OpenCSV) can be used to run the simulation given a specific CSV file as argument, e.g. `src/main/resources/input2.csv` It should be noted that it is not meant to form part of the solution and is merely present as a helper mechanism (if needed) and as such no testing of this class was included
+* the `ApplicationTester` class that reads a CSV file (using OpenCSV) can be used to run the simulation given a specific CSV file as argument, e.g. `src/main/resources/input2.csv` It should be noted that it (and the CSV file processing) is not meant to form part of the solution and is merely present as a helper mechanism (if needed) and as such no testing of this class was included.
+Typically, file output would be tested by creating predefined input&output files and compare the generated output file with the predefined one.
 * when running `ApplicationTester`, the results are simply printed to the console in the format `<time>,<amount>,<account number>,<AlertType>`, where **_AlertType_** is either **Y** , **N**  or **S**. **S** means that the allowable number of accounts or transactions have been reached and the record